jackmaden/philosophybreak/src/pages/articles/ubermensch-explained-the-meaning-of-nietzsches-superman/index.md

 For instance: do you think humanity is capable of what Nietzsche describes as ‘self-overcoming’, of becoming a being resembling the Übermensch?
 Moreover, what would a world of Übermensch look like?
 Is a happy society filled with independent, self-determining Übermensch realistic?

+Some scholars point out that Nietzsche never suggests the Übermensch is accessible to all.
+In fact, the purpose of most people in society is to prepare the conditions that would allow such special individuals to flourish.
+On this reading, the Übermensch is — like a new and improved Zarathustra — a new prophet, a unique individual that creates value grounded in this world, without appeal to anything transcendent.
+This individual would lead humanity into the next phase of our psychological growth.

-Furthermore, are all human ‘drives’ permissible?
+Regardless of its accessibility, here are some additional questions we might have about the Übermensch project in general: are all human ‘drives’ permissible?
 What about our drives for cruelty?
 How can we channel those in positive ways?
 How can we make cruelty beautiful?
 Is cultivating our lives and characters so that they’re beautiful as an ‘aesthetic package’ more important than, say, fighting for justice?
 Should we really aspire to live aesthetically rather than ethically?

 ## In just 6 days, you’ll understand Nietzsche’s philosophy